orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation.rst

 The applications can be launched from the Mapla launcher.
 If you want to use the otbcli and otbgui launchers, you can initialize your environment with ``source otbenv.profile``.

+Notes:

+- You must use monteverdi and mapla through ``mapla.sh`` and ``monteverdi.sh`` helper scripts in extracted directory.

+- The helper scripts for monteverdi and mapla set required environment variables

+- You might be tempted to move ``OTB-X.Y-Linux64`` into another location say /usr/local/ after extraction.
+But avoid this action!

+- To have ``OTB-X.Y-Linux64`` installed in /usr/local or /opt execute OTB-X.Y-Linux64.run in that directory.

+- Multiple installation of OTB can exists in same system without one conflicting the other!

 MacOS X
 -------